Universal constraints on selection strength in lineage trees: Information-theoretic-distance between perturbed and unperturbed dynamics in terms of measurable quantities

-We show in this section how the `pseudo-distance' $\sigma_{\T{for}}(q_t)$ is linked to measurable quantities in cell colonies, for a general trait $\mathcal{S}$, and for the particular case of age models.
-We showed in the main text (\cref{eq_std_q}) that $\sigma_{\T{for}}(q_t)$ is the coefficient of variation in the forward statistics of the quantity
+We show in this section how the information-theoretic-distance $\sigma_{\T{for}}(q_t)$ is linked to measurable quantities in cell colonies, for a general trait $\mathcal{S}$, and for the particular case of age models.
+Combining \cref{eq_def_fit_land_s,eq_def_q} give the ratio $q_t(s)=\exp \lbk h_t(s)-\Lambda_t \rbk$, which combined with \cref{eq_app_lambda_for} lead to \cref{eq_std_q} in the main text.
+Thus, $\sigma_{\T{for}}(q_t)$ is the coefficient of variation in the forward statistics of the quantity

 where $n(s,t)=N(t) p_{\T{back}} (s,t)$ is the number of cells with the value $s$ of trait $\mathcal{S}$ at time $t$.

 In the case where $\mathcal{S}$ is the number of divisions, the fitness landscape is called the lineage fitness and is given by $h_t(K)=K \ln m /t$.
 Therefore, $\sigma_{\T{for}}(q_t)=\sigma_{\T{for}}(m^K)/\langle m^K \rangle_{\T{for}}$ is the relative fluctuation of quantity $m^K$, representing the expected number of lineages that underwent $K$ divisions, normalized by the initial population $N_0$, divided by the forward probability of $K$.